jbrukh/ggit/README.md

-# ggit: Git in Golang
+# ggit: git in golang

 * ggit is an (aspiring) implementation of Git written in Go.
 * ggit is a single-executable Git that compiles on Go-supported systems, including Windows.